 Perhaps one of the best known examples of biomechanics improving performance is the British world record triple jumper Jonathan Edwards.
 Edwards refined his technique by using biomechanical analysis.
 His coach used biomechanics to calculate that a longer take-off, coupled with raising the torso, holding the hop and step phases and controlling the pumping of the arms, would produce a longer jump.
 The following year, Edwards improved his own personal best by half a metre and smashed the world record at the World Championships, a record that still stands!
 This was to be a catalyst for biomechanics to be used at a professional level.

-Whether you are a sports enthusiast or not, good biomechanics can keep you healthier and active for longer.
+Whether you are a sports enthusiast or not, good Biomechanics can keep you healthier and active for longer.
+Therefore, the importance of Biomechanics should be high on our list of priorities.
 Unsure if you need orthotics?

 If you are experiencing any pain in your lower limbs and back and are unsure of the cause, you may need a Biomechanical assessment.
 For more information or if you would like to book an appointment with us, contact us on 01282 453 110.

-Alternatively, you can use our FREE online service and ask our Podiatry and Biomechanics expert, Ben, for advice on your symptoms before you make any decisions.
+Alternatively, you can use our FREE online service and ask our Podiatry and Biomechanics experts for advice on your symptoms before you make any decisions.